vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 ### Self-conscious emotions
 - Aka „emotions of self-assessment‟, „self-evaluative emotions‟, „self-reflexive emotions‟, „non-basic emotions‟, „moral emotions‟
-- “an emotion generated when events reflect on the worth or value of the self in one‟s own or others‟ eyes”.
+- “an emotion generated when events reflect on the worth or value of the self in one's own or others‟ eyes”.
 - occur only when people “become aware that they have lived up to, or failed to live up to, some actual or ideal self-representation”.
 - Positve vs Negative types
   - positive emotions such as pride, empathy, respect, honor